This article will talk about the most popular PaaS platforms available to host your modern application.

 AWS Elastic Beanstalk lets you deploy your application, which you might have developed with programming languages like Java, .NET, PHP, Node.js, and many others on familiar servers such as Apache, Nginx, Tomcat.
 On elastic beanstalk, developers have to upload their applications.

-Features like load balancing, auto-scaling, application health monitoring are all handled automatically by AWS.
+Features like load balancing, auto-scaling, and application health monitoring are all handled automatically by AWS.

-- Multiple languages and platform supported – Java, .NET, Python, Ruby, PHP, Node.js, Go, Docker.
+Multiple languages and platforms supported – Java, .NET, Python, Ruby, PHP, Node.js, Go, Docker.

-- Uses auto-scaling and Elastic load balancing to scale application based on need
+Uses auto-scaling and Elastic load balancing to scale applications based on the need

 You don’t pay anything for AWS Elastic Beanstalk; you only pay for the AWS resources used to store and run your application.